 “The current closure is taking place during the quarter in which we typically see strong attendance and occupancy levels due to the timing of the Chinese New Year holiday,” Disney’s finance chief Christine McCarthy said on an earnings call.
 “The precise magnitude of the financial impact is highly dependent on the duration of the closures and how quickly we can resume normal operations.”

 Insiders are estimating that we should prepare for both Hong Kong and Shanghai being closed for up to another 30 days.

 The Tokyo Disneyland Resort has been closed since February 29 and is still closed.
-In fact, Disney just recently announced that Tokyo Disneyland will remain closed at least through the end of May, and likely longer after the government’s latest state of emergency extension.
+In fact, Disney just recently announced that Tokyo Disneyland will remain closed at least into June, and possibily longer.

 Originally Tokyo Disneyland and Tokyo DisneySea were supposed to be closed only through March 15, 2020.
 However, the situation has now changed and Disney was forced to extend the closure.